uccser/codewof/docs/adding-questions.md

 - `string-operations` - String Operations
 - `lists` - Lists

-If applicable, one or more `contexts` should be added to the question from the following:
+If applicable, one or more `contexts` should be added to the question from the following (i.e. you cannot have a question with the "Geometry" context, it needs to be a sub-category such as `basic-geometry`):

 - Mathematics
   - Geometry